-Overview: An intermediate 5-day course introducing multilevel modeling for analyzing hierarchically organized data using HLM 7 software.
+Overview: An intermediate 5-day seminar introducing multilevel modeling for analyzing hierarchically organized data using HLM 7 software.

 - Very brief review of multiple linear regression